urbit/urbit/urb/zod/main/pub/src/doc/ref/vol1.md

                   [%e p=twig q=(list tuna)]                 ::
               ==                                            ::

-Used in xml interpolation, section 2fD
+A literal cord, or a twig producing xml of some form.

-A literal cord, or a twig producing xml.
+Used in ++sail xml interpolation, section 2fD

 ---